-The Honey Bee-stro (get it…like a French bistro…I am dying of laughter here…) takes over in the space Disney typically uses for the sponsored Festival kiosk.
+The Honey Bee-stro (get it…like a French bistro…I am dying of laughter here…) takes over in the space that Disney typically uses for the sponsored Festival kiosk.

 I’ve been saying it for years, but the best way to get into honey is through Buckwheat Honey Carrot Puree, so it’s no surprise to see that leading the menu.
-The only item we’ve seen previously is the Orange Blossom Pilsner.

 This is an intelligently composed dish and quite a bit of food for the money with the hefty cauliflower florets sitting on a sizable bed of fragrant rice pilaf.
 You’ll also find a few short pieces of asparagus, some sweet roasted grapes, and crunchy sunflower brittle on top of the buckwheat honey carrot puree that adds a subtly sweet, earthy flavor to some of the more savory ingredients.
 It’s an interesting combination of flavors and a dish that I would never put together myself, which is part of what makes Festival items fun and interesting.
 Those with similar appreciations should enjoy the dish, but it’s not going to do much for the meat and potatoes crowd.

 Honey Tandoori Chicken Flatbread with White Cheddar Cheese, Charred Vegetables, Clover Honey Sour Cream, and Micro Citrus Greens – $5.50

 This seemed promising – it’s the sort of description that you’d see on the menu at Jiko, but the Outdoor Kitchen wasn’t quite up to snuff.